Primary Teaching leading to Qualified Teacher Status (QTS) PGCE

 Core National Curriculum areas: English, Maths and Science

 Modules in the core curriculum subjects (English, maths and science) develop your own subject knowledge and give you the confidence and competence to teach all aspects of the National Curriculum in these subjects at primary level.

-This module gives you an introduction to the foundation subjects, along with a basic knowledge and understanding of their teaching and learning.
-The foundation subjects are:
+This module gives you an introduction to the broader curriculum subjects, along with a basic knowledge and understanding of their teaching and learning.
+The broader curriculum subjects are:

 - design technology;

 The early years (Foundation Stage / Key Stage 1) specialism enables you to examine the philosophies underpinning the play based and formal approaches to learning and teaching.
 You will also experience and explore planning and assessment in the Foundation Stage and the issues and challenges that arise when supporting children through the transition between different phases of education.